nineworldsbooks/nineworldsbooks.github.io/_posts/2013-06-12-collagepy.md

 * Tile
 * (optional) Marvel at the distorted chimera of an image you have inflicted upon your screenshot collection

 This was relatively easy to accomplish, and the full code for Collage.py comes in at a mere 57 lines.
 The code as it was at this point can be found [here](/files/Collage.py.txt).
+Actually, with images that are already a similar size, this actually produces some decent results.
+However, the cracks definitely begin to show with certain images that are too far away from the mean.
+We can improve upon this by applying some more in depth techniques in **The Hard Way**.

 #### The Hard Way